Mupirocin for Dogs

 Mupirocin is an antibiotic ointment that is used to combat bacterial infections, most common strains of Staphylococcus (aureus and intermedius).
-This medication does require a prescription from your vet.

 How Much Should I Give My Dog?